CPD – your guide to getting started

 What is Continuing Professional Development (CPD)?

 You’re now a qualified CA but that doesn’t mean your time to learn and develop is over.
-As an ICAS Member you are bound by a commitment to undertake lifelong Continuing Professional Development.
+As an ICAS Member you are required to undertake lifelong Continuing Professional Development.

 Through this CPD activity you will be able to ensure that you always have the necessary skills and competencies to undertake your professional work.